awslabs/aws-sdk-swift/README.md

 Once Xcode is open, open Package.swift.
 Update the file to mirror the following.
 Notice the three following changes:

 * Platforms is set to `[.macOS(.v10_15), .iOS(.v13)]`,
-* dependencies: - has a .package which references the `CognitoIdentity` package
+* dependencies: - has a .package which references the `AWSCognitoIdentity` package
-* the first target “TestSDK” has a dependency listed as `CognitoIdentity`
+* the first target “TestSDK” has a dependency listed as `AWSCognitoIdentity`

 ```swift
 // swift-tools-version:5.4